jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 You can take the `docker image build` command and save it to a bash file for easy execution.

-However, most folks will rather use Docker Compose for local development.
+However, most folks would rather use Docker Compose for local development.

 Here is what your `docker-compose.yml` might look like: